isabella232/docs-13/docs/examples/Star_Wars_Expo.md

 query films {
   allFilms(orderBy: episodeId_ASC) {
     id

     episodeId
     title
     openingCrawl

   }
 }
 ```

-Now we can model the component after the data we have.
+Now we can design the component with the new query structure in mind.

 ```
 const Film = ({ episodeId, title, openingCrawl }) => (